 Check back for our follow up as we do a deeper dive into dashboards!

-Adam is a Solutions Consultant at Axis Group.
-He has experience developing custom solutions for data management and business intelligence, Adam is dedicated to helping clients understand how to deliver measurable business value and design strategies for the long term.
+Adam is a Solutions Consultant at Axis Group with years of experience developing custom solutions for data management and business intelligence.
+He’s dedicated to helping clients understand how to deliver measurable business value and design strategies for the long term.